book for kidsanimals booksbooks about naturestickers for kids

 Wolves were federally reclassified to threatened on April 1, 2003, but on January 31, 2005 wolves were relisted as endangered due to a lawsuit.
 Wolves were removed from the federal list in Wisconsin and the remainder of the Western Great Lakes Distinct Population Segment on March 12, 2007 (also included MI, MN, and portions of ND, SD, IA, IL, IN & OH).
 Wolves were a state managed species until September 29, 2008 when wolves again reverted back to endangered status due to another lawsuit.
+Then in spring 2009, wolves were removed from the endangered species list.
+Yet again from summer 2009 - winter 2012 they were listed as endangered due to lawsuits from a few animal advocate groups.
+Removed from federal listing in winter 2012, wolf management was handed over to the state DNRs.
+At this time, Wisconsin DNR held a wolf harvest season.
+However, in 2014 wolves were relisted under the Endangered Species Act.
+When and if wolves become delisted by the federal government, states and tribes will regain management authority.
+Delisting again occurred again in January 2021, but as with previous delistings, were again challenged in federal courts, and returned to the federal endangered species list in February 2022.

 Map of Gray Wolf Distribution

-in Central and Northern Wisconsin: Winter 2008 - 2009
+in Central and Northern Wisconsin: Winter 2016 - 2017

 (Source - Wisconsin Department of Natural Resources)

-Changes in Wisconsin Timber Wolf Population 1980-2009
+Changes in Wisconsin Timber Wolf Population 1980-2017

 To learn more about wolves,